 - Helps fight cavities: Studies show that mouthwash that contains fluoride can help reduce cavities and remineralize tooth enamel.

 - Helps prevent low birth weight babies: Periodontal disease has been deemed a risk factor for preterm pregnancies.
-According to a study published in the American Journal of Obstetrics and Gynecology pregnant women who used mouthwash during pregnancy were less likely to deliver early.
+According to a study published in the American Journal of Obstetrics and Gynecology, pregnant women who used mouthwash during pregnancy were less likely to deliver early.

 - Does not eliminate bad breath: Bad breath due to poor oral hygiene is only masked with the use of mouthwash.
 It’s the same as using perfume during the Renaissance period in France to mask body odor due to their lack of bathing.

-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
-To schedule a consultation, call our office today at (847) 234-0517.
+A good daily mouthwash regimen should be coupled with brushing and flossing to obtain optimal oral health results.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.